Realme C67 - Now Available In Pakistan As The Quality Groundbreaker In Mid-range Segment At Rs. 52,999/- Only - UrduPoint

-Lahore (UrduPoint / Pakistan Point News - 22 Jan, 2024) In a grand entrance to the Pakistani smartphone scene, realme proudly presents the C67, a device that transcends expectations, delivering a perfect blend of power, style, and innovation.
+Islamabad (UrduPoint / Pakistan Point News - 24th Jan, 2024) In a grand entrance to the Pakistani smartphone scene, realme proudly presents the C67, a device that transcends expectations, delivering a perfect blend of power, style, and innovation.
 As the latest addition to the C Series, the C67 promises to redefine your smartphone experience.

 Quality Master Award Winner: A Testament to Excellence